elkebir-group/machina/README.md

 **(Update 11/9/21)** - Symmetry breaking constraints added, so no need to do post-processing.

+**(Update 11/15/21)** - A new flag, '-C,' has been added to count the number of solutions without printing the trees.
+The flag outputs the precise size of the solution space if '-N' is not used (assuming the number of solution is less than 2,000,000,000).
+Using **pmh tr** without '-N' may be slow.
+The count will be bounded by the value of '-N' if '-N' is used.
+Using `-C` with `-N` may be useful to know if the number of solution is greater than a specific threshold.

     Usage:
       pmh_tr [--help|-h|-help] [-G str] [-OLD] [-UB_gamma int] [-UB_mu int]
          [-UB_sigma int] -c str [-e] [-g] [-l int] [-log] [-m str] [-o str]